radifantaufik/data-cleaning-covid19/README.md

 2. After we know what this dataset tells us about, then we can perform Handling Missing Values procedures.
 In this code, I performed two ways on how to fill the missing values, there are drop the rows/columns and fill the missing values with the data-pattern that I found in the column.

 All the details analytics and action performing 'Handling Missing Values' is in the other files

+You can download the files in this link : https://www.kaggle.com/gpreda/covid-world-vaccination-progress